mit-cml/yrtoolkit/AI/tutorials/alexa-helloworld.md

 ## Enter the Test Utterances

 If you don’t have an Alexa-enabled device on hand, the Alexa Developer Console allows you to simulate an Alexa using your custom Alexa skill online.
-Simple type in the console, “Tell codi bee to say hello.”
+Simply type in the console, “Tell codi bee to say hello.”
 (You can omit the Alexa at the beginning of the phrase).

 ![Test your new skill](../images/alexa-helloworld/test_skill.png){:.enlargeImage}